Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Trainer: Steve Asmussen

-Jockey: Ricardo Santana, Jr.
+Jockey: Ricardo Santana Jr.

-Max Player transferred into Asmussen’s barn earlier this month following solid efforts in the Belmont (third with a 100 Brisnet speed figure) and Travers (third with a 107 Brisnet speed figure) for former trainer Linda Rice.
+Max Player transferred into Asmussen’s barn following solid efforts in the Belmont (third with a 100 Brisnet speed figure) and Travers (third, 107) for former trainer Linda Rice.

 No. 3 Enforceable (30-1)